tsclay/managem/README.md

-# MFP Website & Content Portal
+# managem

-New and improved website for Mims Family Painting.
+An admin portal for managing front-end content.

 ## Development Environment